mopidy/mopidy/docs/ext/stream.rst

 streams from a lot of playlist formats.
 This is convenient as most Internet radio stations links to playlists instead of directly to the radio streams.

-If you're having trouble playing back a stream, run the ``mopidy deps`` command to check if you have all relevant GStreamer plugins installed.
+If you're having trouble playing back a stream, see :ref:`show-deps` for how to check if you have all relevant GStreamer plugins installed.

 Configuration